garcia-ho/RMST_Code/README.md

 ****
 ## Result
 ### Under Proportional Hazard Scenario
-We used $\frac{\lambda_{E}}{\lambda_{C}}= 0.67$ as base setting.
+We used $\lambda_{E}/\lambda_{C}= 0.67$ as base setting.
 The Type I error, Power, Probability of Early Termination under H0 and H1 are shown in the graph.
 We apply constant accrual rate $r = 90$(patients per year) with a fixed overall sample size N = 200 (100 per arm) .
 The longer the interim period, the larger the interim sample size n.
-The performances of three methods are compared with different Hazard Ratio(under H1) and different interim period.
+The performances of three methods are compared with different Hazard Ratio(under $H_1$) and different interim period.
 Our methods demonstrateed competitive performance compared to log-rank test and simple RMST test without extra rejection restriction.

 <p align="center">
 <img src="figures/Comparison/PH.png" alt="Result Under PH" width="900" height="600">